Transferring data to a MySQL® target endpoint

 - Create a transfer and start it.

-- Perform required operations with the database and control the transfer.
+- Perform the required operations with the database and see how the transfer is going.

 - In case of any issues, use ready-made solutions to resolve them.